-Protocol and Evaluation: The Candiacy Examination must be taken within three semesters of entry into the doctoral program.
-All Ph.D. students must have a M.S. degree or have completed at least 18 credits of graduate coursework beyond a Baccalaureate degree, prior to taking the Candidacy Examination.
-Approximately two months before conducting the Candidacy Examination, the Chair of the Candidacy Examination Committee will ask all Food Science graduate students to inform the Chair of their intent to take the Candidacy Examination.
-Approximately one month prior to the Candidacy Examination, the Candidacy Examination Committee will meet collectively with those students scheduled to take the Candidacy Examination to clarify the protocol and evaluation criteria.
+Protocol and Evaluation: The Qualifying Examination must be taken within three semesters of entry into the doctoral program.
+All Ph.D. students must have a M.S. degree or have completed at least 18 credits of graduate coursework beyond a Baccalaureate degree, prior to taking the Qualifying Examination.
+Approximately two months before conducting the Qualifying Examination, the Chair of the Qualifying Examination Committee will ask all Food Science graduate students to inform the Chair of their intent to take the Qualifying Examination.
+Approximately one month prior to the Qualifying Examination, the Qualifying Examination to clarify the protocol and evaluation criteria.

-Students must pass the Candidacy Examination to be considered a Ph.D. candidate.
-The Candidacy Examination will be administered consistent with the policy of the Graduate School.
+Students must pass the Qualifying Examination to be considered a Ph.D. candidate.
+The Qualifying Examination will be administered consistent with the policy of the Graduate School.
 The general guidelines are described in the Graduate Degree Programs Bulletin (http://bulletins.psu.edu/graduate/degreerequirements/).

-All graduate students are required to have a minimum grade-point average of 3.00 for work done at the University at the time the candidacy examination is given, and may not have deferred or missing grades.
+All graduate students are required to have a minimum grade-point average of 3.00 for work done at the University at the time the qualifying examination is given, and may not have deferred or missing grades.

-What follows is a description of the specific evaluation criteria as developed by the Graduate Faculty in Food Science and administered by the Candidacy Committee under the direction of the Department Head, who is also Head of the Food Science Graduate Program.
+What follows is a description of the specific evaluation criteria as developed by the Graduate Faculty in Food Science and administered by the Qualifying Committee under the direction of the Department Head, who is also Head of the Food Science Graduate Program.

-The Candidacy Examination will be administered during January and May, preferably when classes are NOT in session.
-The chair of the Candidacy Committee will meet with the students in December and April to explain the procedures and expectations for the exam.
+The Qualifying Examination will be administered during January and May, preferably when classes are NOT in session.
+The chair of the Qualifying Committee will meet with the students in December and April to explain the procedures and expectations for the exam.

-Before taking the Candidacy Examination, students should have knowledge of the following areas with an emphasis on principles/concepts rather than details:
+Before taking the Qualifying Examination, students should have knowledge of the following areas with an emphasis on principles/concepts rather than details: